 Note: Do NOT use this form if you are an…

 - active member (instead, see Survivor benefits for active members) or

 - Option C retiree.
 At the time of your retirement, you designated your Option C beneficiary, and your Option C beneficiary cannot be changed.
 If your Option C beneficiary predeceases you, you may not name a new Option C beneficiary; your monthly benefit will “pop up” to the Option A benefit amount that you would have received on the date of your retirement, plus any cost-of-living adjustments.
-If your Option C beneficiary has predeceased you, please notify us as soon as possible so that we may adjust your benefits.
+If your Option C beneficiary has predeceased you, please submit our Report of death of Option C beneficiary form, along with a photocopy of the death certificate or notify us as soon as possible so that we may adjust your benefits.

 After the death of one of our benefit recipients, the Massachusetts Teachers’ Retirement System (MTRS) makes its best effort to identify and reach out to that person’s survivors and/or estate to pay any remaining benefits that may be due.
 At times, however, these funds are not paid out either because we are unable to reach the survivors and/or estates, or because our office may not be contacted by them.
 To help the MTRS process these cases, we list the names of our benefit recipients with unclaimed funds here, in the hope that their survivors and/or estates will contact us to claim any funds that may be due.

 - the survivor or beneficiary of a deceased MTRS member or benefit recipient,